New Netherland: Chartered trading companies

 The immediate and intense competition among Dutch trading companies in the newly charted areas led to disputes in Amsterdam and calls for regulation.
 The States General was the governing body of the Republic of the Seven United Netherlands, and it proclaimed on 17 March 1614, that it would grant an exclusive patent for trade between the 40th and 45th parallels.
 This monopoly would be valid for four voyages, and all four voyages had to be undertaken within three years of the award.
 The New Netherland Company was an alliance of trading companies, and they used Adrian Block's map to win a patent that expired on 1 January 1618.

 The New Netherland Company also ordered a survey of the Delaware Valley, and Cornelis Hendricksz of Monnickendam explored the Zuyd Rivier (South River) in 1616 from its bay to its northernmost navigable reaches.
 His observations were preserved in a map drawn in 1616.
 Hendricksz made his voyages aboard the IJseren Vercken (Iron Hog), a vessel built in America.
 Despite the survey, the company was unable to secure an exclusive patent from the States General for the area between the 38th and 40th parallels.

 The States General issued patents in 1614 for the development of New Netherland as a private, commercial venture.
 Soon after, traders built Fort Nassau on Castle Island in the area of Albany up Hudson's river.
 The fort was to defend river traffic against interlopers and to conduct fur trading operations with the Indians.
 The location of the fort proved to be impractical, however, due to repeated flooding of the island in the summers, and it was abandoned in 1618 when the patent expired.

-The Republic of the Seven United Netherlands granted a charter to the Dutch West India Company (GWC) (Geoctroyeerde Westindische Compagnie) on 3 June 1621, which gave the company the exclusive right to operate in West Africa (between the Tropic of Cancer and the Cape of Good Hope) and the Americas.
+The Republic of the Seven United Netherlands granted a charter to the Dutch West India Company (GWC, from Dutch Geoctroyeerde Westindische Compagnie) on 3 June 1621, which gave the company the exclusive right to operate in West Africa (between the Tropic of Cancer and the Cape of Good Hope) and the Americas.

-Willem Usselincx was one of the founders of the GWC, and he promoted the concept that a main goal of the company should be to establish colonies in the New World.
+Willem Usselincx was one of the founders of the GWC, and he promoted the concept that the company's main goal should be to establish colonies in the New World.
 In 1620, Usselincx made a last appeal to the States General, which rejected his principal vision as a primary goal.
 The legislators preferred the formula of trading posts with small populations and a military presence to protect them, which was working in the East Indies, versus encouraging mass immigration and establishing large colonies.
-The company did not focus on colonization in America until 1654, when it was forced to surrender Dutch Brazil and forfeit the richest sugar-producing area in the world.
+The company did not focus on colonization in America until 1654 when it was forced to surrender Dutch Brazil and forfeit the richest sugar-producing area in the world.